 Make sure the company operates in the US.
 They should provide a list of safety standards.
 If you can’t find the information you need, look for a customer service number.
 If a company doesn’t provide contact information, keep searching.

 Not Reviewing Ingredients

 Don’t forget to review the labels on products for their ingredients!
 There are a few you’ll want to avoid, including bitter orange, contaminated l-tryptophan, kava, and chromium.
 Review the FDA’s list of tainted products, too.
 Reviewing the ingredients list will help you avoid adverse effects like liver damage.

 During your search, you’ll likely hear about a few different “health” trends.
 Remember, you don’t have to believe everything you read.
 Instead, make sure there’s proof of every claim.

 Determine the source of the evidence and whether or not there are real health benefits.
 Was a trial conducted by a professional team?
 Can you read the report?
 Make sure to do your due diligence and research everything before you make a purchase.
 Otherwise, you could end up buying supplements that don’t do as they claim.

 Shop Smart Online: 10 Supplement Shopping Mistakes to Avoid

 Don’t rush to buy the first supplements you come across.
 Instead, make sure to avoid these 10 supplement-shopping mistakes during your search.
-With these tips, you can buy the best products with peace of mind!
-The right supplement plan can support your lifestyle and health goals.
+With the tips in this blog post, you can buy the best products with peace of mind!
+The right supplement plan can support your healthy lifestyle and health goals.

 Looking for more helpful self-care and health tips?
 Explore our latest health posts for more informative guides.